ibm-cloud-docs/watson-knowledge-studio/improve-ml.md

 ## Modifying a type system without losing human annotations
 {: #wks_projtypesysmod}

-You might need to make modifications while you train an annotator, based on the performance statistics.
+You might need to make modifications while you train a model, based on the performance statistics.
 But, generally, you want the type system to be as close to final as possible before you begin large-scale annotation tasks.
 If you change the type system after human annotators began their work, they must revisit the documents that they annotated.
 They must assess the applicability of the type system changes.

 ### About this task